MewsSystems/gitbook-connector-api/operations/customers.md

 ## Get all customers

 Returns all customers filtered by identifiers, emails, names and other filters.
+Note this operation uses [Pagination](../guidelines/pagination.md).

 ### Request